 This example was also tested using both the original APF method and the extended APF method.

-Using the original APF method that was introduced in Section 2, the agent cannot reach the goal position because at the beginning of the motion, the APF methods results a velocity vector that will result a motion in the opposite direction from the goal position as it can be seen in Figure 7 (the values of the constant parameters were η = 2 and ξ = 0.1).
-Far1 and Far2 represent the repulsive forces for the different obstacles, and Farsum is the summation of the repulsive forces, the other notations are the same as it was introduced in the previous sections.
-After a while, the summation of the forces will be a force in the direction of the goal position.
-In that case, the agent will move to the target position.
-This sequence is repeated resulting an oscillation without reaching the goal position.
+Using the original APF method that was introduced in Section 2, the agent cannot reach the target position.
+This is because at the beginning of the motion, the APF method results in a velocity vector that causes a motion in the opposite direction from the target position, as can be seen in Figure 7 (the values of the constant parameters were η = 2 and ξ = 0.1).
+Far1 and Far2 represent the repelling forces for the different obstacles, and Farsum is the summation of the repelling forces (the other notations are the same as those introduced in previous sections).
+Eventually, the summation of the forces will become a force in the direction of the target position.
+The agent will then move towards the target position.
+This sequence is repeated, resulting in an oscillation without reaching the target position.